Czechs, Slovaks hit virus records, target the unvaccinated

 Vojtech also urged companies to cancel their traditional Christmas parties and return to working at home wherever possible.

-Slovakian Prime Minister Eduard Heger said his Cabinet would vote Thursday on recommendations from medical experts.
-Among the proposals, which would be instituted for three weeks, are banning unvaccinated individuals from nonessential stores, shopping malls, gyms, pools, hotels and mass public gatherings.
+Slovak Prime Minister Eduard Heger said his Cabinet would vote Thursday on recommendations from medical experts.
+Among the proposals, which would be instituted for three weeks, are banning unvaccinated people from nonessential stores, shopping malls, gyms, pools, hotels and mass public gatherings.

-Slovakia’s Health Ministry said 81% of the country’s 2,879 hospitalized COVID-19 patients have not received coronavirus vaccines.
+Slovakia’s Health Ministry said 81% of the country’s 2,879 hospitalized COVID-19 patients are unvaccinated.

 Follow all AP stories on the pandemic at https://apnews.com/hub/coronavirus-pandemic